kailash-manasarovar/statement/docs/timeline/2022/september.md

 ### Piano

 - My teacher is Maria Hontanilla Alfonso.
-- Porsche Correas Lara is her student also.
+- Porsche  is her student also.
 This doesn't make sense because Porsche was in the first year in 2015-16, which means she should have finished her studies two years previously.
 - It's even more curious given that Porsche has clearly done no practice in 6 years.
 - Whenever I go to class, Porsche is finishing her class, and I wait 20/30 minutes while she eats into my class time (because she was late) before she leaves.
 - Then Porsche spends 10/15/20 minutes talking to her before she actually leaves.